Marshall Erwood: Career

 He was a silver medalist in the team pursuit at the 2025 Oceania Track Championships in Brisbane in February 2025.
 He also won a silver medalist in the elimination race at the Championships.
 He competed on the road with the MitoQ NZ Cycling Project team in the United States in 2025.

 In October 2025, he won a bronze medal at the 2025 UCI Track Cycling World Championships in the men's team pursuit in Santiago, Chile, alongside Keegan Hornblow, Tom Sexton and Nick Kergozou, winning the bronze medal ride-off against the United States with their best time of the competition of 3:48.877 seconds.

+In July 2026, he was part of the new Zealand team pursuit that won a won a bronze medal in the team pursuit at the 2026 Commonwealth Games, defeating Wales in the bronze medal race.